Rules

 The participating choirs at the Rimini International Choral Competition shall book their hotel through the Agency authorized by Musicaficta.
 All the information about prices of the packages is available at the bottom of this page and on our website here https://www.riminichoral.it/package.
 This is an exclusive condition and integral part of the conditions for participation and there is no exception to this rule.
 All included services and rates of the event package are described in the agency offer sent to the requesting choir.
 The purchase of an accommodation package is three (3) nights minimum.
 The package includes hotel accommodation in B&B, half board or full board, the entrance to all the events organized during the event (concerts, competitions) and the possibility to take advantage of all the discounts offered by our partners (museums, leisure parks, restaurants…) The payment to the authorized agencies for the event package is due on the dates indicated on the invoice.
 Banking information is also located on the invoice.
 We would like to draw your attention expressly to the fact that participation in the event is only possible if the costs due have been received net and by the last deadline.
 Delays in payments may affect the benefits of your participation.
 Any costs incurred due to such action are to be borne by the group.
 To ask the price of your package please visit our website.

-10 – Other information
+10 – Other information:

-The organisers regret that the churches do not have suitable spaces for changing or for depositing personal effects.
+The organisers regret that the churches do not have suitable spaces for changing dress or for depositing personal effects.
 Choirs are therefore requested to arrive at the church already dressed for their performance.
 All participating choirs may attend all the competitions and concerts during the days of the Festival; to not disturb the performances of the choirs it is strictly forbidden to stay in the foyer of the theatre/church during the competition time.
 Choirs will be called by the organisers one at a time and will be permitted to wait in the foyer only during the performance of the Choir immediately preceding them in the programme.
-During the performance of the X class (Grand Prix) all the finalist choirs must wait their turn whilst remaining seated in the theatre Hall.
+During the performance of the category X (Grand Prix) all the finalist choirs must wait their turn whilst remaining seated in the theatre Hall.

 Music stands: Music stands (for conductors and other musicians) will be provided by the Organisers at the Competition venues.